BNasmith/PTForsyth/PTFWorkofChrist.md

 spiritually, and resignedly as you best can.
 Accept His principle.
 Die to live.
-But what a poor use of Christ to accept His interpretation of life, as if He were a mere spiritual Goethe !
+But what a poor use of Christ to accept His interpretation of life, as if He were a mere spiritual Goethe!
 That is a very attenuated Christ compared with the Christ that is offered to us in the New
 Testament.
 That is not the eternal Son of God